Straight to the content

 Continue shopping

-Do you suffer from red bumps, itching or small inflammations after shaving?
-Ingrown hairs and folliculitis are common skin problems that are not only annoying, but can also lead to pigment spots and scars.
-As a skin therapist at Medicadermis, I explain exactly what these complaints are, what causes them and what you can do about them.
+Do you suffer from red bumps, itching, or minor inflammations after shaving?
+Ingrown hairs and folliculitis are common skin problems that are not only annoying but can also lead to pigmentation spots and scarring.
+As a skin therapist at Medicadermis I explain exactly what these symptoms are, what causes them, and what you can do about them.

 What are ingrown hairs?

-An ingrown hair occurs when a hair does not grow outward, but curls back into the skin or gets stuck under the skin's surface.
-This causes an inflammation, which becomes visible as a red bump, sometimes with pus or a visible hair in it.
-Ingrown hairs often occur after shaving or waxing, especially in the bikini line, armpits, legs or beard area.
-People with curly or coarse hair suffer from this more often.
+An ingrown hair occurs when a hair does not grow out but curls back into the skin or gets stuck beneath the skin's surface.
+This causes inflammation, which appears as a red bump, sometimes containing pus or a visible hair inside.
+Ingrown hairs often occur after shaving or waxing, especially in the bikini line, underarms, legs, or beard area.
+People with curly or coarse hair suffer from this more frequently.

 What is folliculitis?

 Folliculitis is an inflammation of the hair follicle.
-It is usually caused by a bacterium, such as Staphylococcus aureus , but can also be caused by yeasts, friction or irritation.
-The skin looks red and small pimples or spots develop, often with pus.
+It is usually caused by a bacterium, such as Staphylococcus aureus, but can also be caused by yeasts, friction, or irritation.
+The skin appears red and small bumps or pimples develop, often containing pus.
 Sometimes it itches or feels painful.
 A well-known variant is pseudofolliculitis barbae, in which hairs curl back into the skin after shaving.

 How do you recognize the difference?

 Ingrown hairs occur when the hair grows back into the skin and are often individually visible.
-Folliculitis involves multiple inflamed hair follicles at the same time and is more often caused by bacteria.
-Both conditions can cause itching, redness, swelling and discomfort.
+Folliculitis involves multiple inflamed hair follicles at the same time and more often has a bacterial cause.
+Both conditions can cause itching, redness, swelling, and discomfort.

 What causes these skin problems?

-• Shaving against the direction of hair growth
+• Shave against the direction of hair growth

 • Dull or dirty razor blades